abiddiscombe-os/mlGeocodeConnector/README.md

 ## Background
 A set of helper functions which convert the bespoke JSON from the **OS Names API** or the **OS Places API** into [Carmen-GeoJSON](https://github.com/mapbox/carmen/blob/master/carmen-geojson.md), the accepted response format for MapLibre's [maplibre-gl-geocoder](https://github.com/maplibre/maplibre-gl-geocoder) plugin.

-### Supported Geocode Operations
+### Supported Operations
 - forwardGeocode

 ### Feature List
-- Sits within the os.mlGeocodeConverter object, alongside os.Transform and os.Branding
+- Sits within the os.<name> object, alongside os.Transform and os.Branding to make integration easier
 - Compatable with both the OS Names and OS Places APIs
-- Defines the total features returned using maplibre-gl-geocoder's `options.limit` value
+- Limits the total features returned by the OS APIs using maplibre-gl-geocoder's `options.limit` value

 ## Installation
-The os-mlGeocodeConverter requires [proj4js](https://github.com/proj4js/proj4js) and [os-transform](https://github.com/OrdnanceSurvey/os-transform) to support coordinate conversion from ESPG27700 into ESPG3857.
+The os-mlGeocodeConverter requires [proj4js](https://github.com/proj4js/proj4js) and [os-transform](https://github.com/OrdnanceSurvey/os-transform) to support coordinate conversion from ESPG27700 to ESPG3857 for use in MapLibre.

 Download both os-transform and os-mlGeocodeConverter and import all the libraries (alongside MapLibre, OS Branding and MapLibre-GL-Geocoder)